nosmasa/MAS_analyses-sex-time-and-group-effects--FAIR-Review-/README.md

 # Analysis code for: "Sex differences in subcortical atrophy and cognition in late-life aging and mild cognitive impairment: Six-year longitudinal findings from the Sydney Memory and Ageing Study "
 This page includes the analysis code for the above mentioned manuscript.
 The analyses in this manuscript can be reproduced using excel file ('MAS_FAIR Review.xlsx') and code included here.
-The code was run in MatLab and R.
+The code was run in R and MatLab.

+The excel file can be found on Compute Canada.
+To access the data/excel file and to run the scripts do the following...
+1. Open a terminal on your computer.
+2. Navigate to the folder where you want to run the code, for example, your Documents folder: cd ~/Documents
+3. Clone the repository: git clone https://github.com/nosmasa/MAS_analyses-sex-time-and-group-effects--FAIR-Review-.git
+4. Change into the repository directory: cd MAS_analyses-sex-time-and-group-effects--FAIR-Review-
+5. Copy a file from Compute Canada (replace <user> with your username and <path> with the full path to the file on Compute Canada): scp <user>@fir.computecanada.ca:/project/def-rmcintos/nosmasa
-You will need to download or clone at least the excel file to your local computer to complete the below.
+This will download the file directly into your local repository folder.

 ## R File
 Use the "after_outliers_removed" sheet from the excel file and run the code in the R script to recreate and check Figures 5 and 6, as well as Table 5.